Harishchandragad: Saptatirtha Pushkarni

 To the east of the temple is a well-built lake called “Saptatirtha”.
 On its bank are temple-like constructions in which there are idols of Lord Vishnu.
 Recently these idols have been shifted in the caves near the temple of Harishchandreshwar.
-These days many trekkers have been responsible for the sad plight of this place, as they throw plastic wastes and other things in the pond.
-7 years back the water was potable, and now it isn't suitable even to swim.
-(However, this water is so cold in summer that you can actually feel like you are standing in a refrigeration unit.)

 Kedareshwar Cave.
 Local legend holds that when the fourth pillar breaks, the world will come to an end.

 Kedareshwar Cave

 Towards the right of Harishchandreshwar temple, there is the huge cave of Kedareshwar (see picture), in which there is a big Shiva Linga, which is completely surrounded by water.
 Its height from the base is 5 feet, and the water is waist-deep.
 It is quite difficult to reach the Shiva Linga because the water is ice-cold.
 There are sculptures carved out in the cave.
 In the monsoon it is not possible to reach this cave, as a huge stream flows across the way.
 Actually this is the origin of River Mangalganga.

 As can be seen from the picture, there is a huge rock above the Shiva Linga.
 There were four pillars built around the Shiva Linga to support the cave.

 Another interesting thing about this place is that water seeps into this temple from the four walls on an daily basis.
 And owing to the water being very cold, it's difficult to reach inside too.
 The water continues to seep in during all the seasons during the year.
 During rainy season the water level in this cave becomes almost waist high.